ivanpondal/bluesteel/test-runs/sr-ow-1/SR_OW_1_TEST_RUN.md

 | 24.8         | 57  | 58  | 58     | 88   | 230 | 7590 | 75.9   | 33.4188 | 3.34188  | 1116.82  |
 | 49.6         | 57  | 58  | 88     | 148  | 269 | 10935| 109.35 | 53.5317 | 5.35317  | 2865.64  |
 | 78           | 57  | 88  | 148    | 208  | 754 | 16078| 160.78 | 99.5552 | 9.95552  | 9911.24  |

+## Conclusions

+I was able to reach up to 78 meters before losing connection.
+During these runs, speed was approximately 2kbytes/sec, this only lowered to 1kbyte/sec when at maximum range.